Hank Sullivant: “Transmutilation” and performance art

 In February 2009 Sullivant and fellow UGA graduate Alejandro Crawford put on a performance art show at Athens Cine entitled “Homeopathic Grafting: This Awakening Dream of Communication.”
 The title is a direct quote from Jean Baudrillard’s Simulacra and Simulation.
 Crawford, a poet and visual artist, identifies “Transmutilation” as the technique behind his long-form poem Morpheau.
 In a video interview in 2009 Sullivant describes Kuroma’s music as “transmutilation.”

 In November 2008, Kuroma put on a two-part performance at The Georgia Theatre.
-Part One featured a 15+ minute cover of Spacemen 3’s “Big City;” the intermission was a screening of the late 1960s psychedelic art film The Invasion of the Thunderbolt Pagoda; and Part Two was a set of Kuroma songs.
+Pt.
+1 featured a 15-minute cover of Spacemen 3’s "Big City", the intermission was a screening of the late 1960s psychedelic art film The Invasion of Thunderbolt Pagoda; and Pt.
+2 was a set of Kuroma songs.
 Formal playbills were passed at the door.

 Single and video releases

 Green Label Sound, a one-off video/single label funded by Pepsi/Mountain Dew, approached Kuroma in early 2009.
-Sullivant submitted “In New York Everything Is Tropical,” a song he describes as “soulless.”
+Sullivant submitted "In New York Everything Is Tropical", a song he describes as soulless.
 Sullivant elaborates, “There’s a celebratory part of the song, but also a cynicism, and when you combine both of them, you’re left with nothing.”
 In contrast to the quiet release of Paris, GLS heavily promoted the single, and the video itself shows a barrage of graphics on top of rapid-fire shots of Sullivant walking overconfidently through famous sections of New York, including the Marcy Projects and the financial district.
 During the publicity run, Sullivant hosted MTV2’s Subterranean, and MTV2 routinely played the video for two months.

-Sullivant identifies Kuroma’s following video/single, “Get The Gunz,” as a companion to “In New York Everything Is Tropical.”
-Directed collaboratively with Ash Sechler, the video features Sullivant dancing in rollerblades, stabbing water, suggestively being “curbed,” and killing his bandmates and himself with cartoon-like liquid after-effects as blood.
+Sullivant identifies Kuroma’s following video/single "Get The Gunz" as a companion to "In New York Everything Is Tropical".
+Directed collaboratively with Ash Sechler, the video features Sullivant dancing in rollerblades, stabbing water, suggestively being curbed and killing himself and his bandmates with cartoon-like special effects as the blood.

 Psychopomp

-Sullivant, Joaquin Cotler, Alfredo Lapuz, and Nick Robbins tracked songs for Kuroma’s second album Psychopomp at Chase Park Transduction in December 2009.
+Sullivant, Joaquin Cotler, Alfredo Lapuz, and Nick Robbins tracked songs for Kuroma’s second album, Psychopomp, at Chase Park Transduction in December 2009.
 Eric Gorman, a mixing engineer from New York, co-produced with Sullivant.
-The songs were mixed at Echo Mountain Studios in Asheville, NC, in February 2010.
+The songs were mixed at Echo Mountain Recording in Asheville, North Carolina, in February 2010.
 Psychopomp was released on iTunes in October 2010 before Kuroma’s fall tours with MGMT and Tame Impala.
-The 8-minute track “Get Quick Got It” was licensed for a Cinemax upcoming movies advertisement in February 2011.
-The lineup was Sullivant on guitar, Lapuz on keyboards and synth bass, Robbins on drums, and Stan Walker on synths.
+The 8 minute track "Get Quick Got It" was licensed for a Cinemax movie advertisement in February 2011.
+The lineup for the album consisted of Sullivant on guitar, Lapuz on keyboards and synth bass, Robbins on drums, and Stan Walker on synths.